waldow/PayloadPanda/README.md

 - **Bamboo-simple storage** — saved requests, history, autosave, and settings are plain local JSON.
 - **Curl tamer** — import, export, copy, and reshape requests without losing the little details.
 - **AI import helper** — paste messy snippets and let the panda sort the payload from the leaves.
+- **CORS detective** — add browser-style `Origin` headers, run preflight checks, and see exactly why a browser would block a response.
 - **X-ray vision** — flip to RAW mode and watch the panda crack open the connection: DNS, TCP, TLS handshake, certs, and the bytes on the wire.

 ## Features